Abetelgeusian/AuE8230_Spring22_Group3/auefinals/README.md

 # AuE8230 Final Project - Turtlebot3 Autonomous Maneuvers (Group 3)

-This is ROS-based project using Turtlebot3 Burger in simulation (Gazebo) and real-world environmnet.
+This is ROS-based project using Turtlebot3 Burger in simulation (Gazebo) and real-world environment.
 Final project as part of class AuE8930 - Autonomy Science and Systems at CUICAR.

 # Project Overview:

-Project divided into autonomous maneuvers in simulation and real world environment.
+Project had two parts: Simulation in Gazebo and Sim2Real implementation.

 ## The Environment